1. Trade Hub Knowledge Base

 The UK’s Points-Based Immigration System

-This information introduces the UK’s Points-Based Immigration System, immigration routes, becoming a licensed sponsor, and provides advice for cross-border traders.
+This information introduces the UK’s Points-Based Immigration System, immigration routes, becoming a licensed sponsor, and provides advice for Cross-Border traders.

 Introduction